-You can also contact the school's Special Educational Needs and Disabilities Co-ordinator (SENDCo), Mrs Blunt.
-She oversees the provision for children with special educational needs or disabilities in school and will speak to your child's teacher if you have any concerns.
-Please contact her through the office to make an appointment: 01353 861612 or office@millfieldprimary.org
+You can also contact the school's Special Educational Needs and Disabilities Co-ordinators (SENDCo), Mrs Blunt and Mrs Cusick.
+They oversee the provision for children with special educational needs or disabilities in school and will speak to your child's teacher if you have any concerns.
+Please contact them through the office to make an appointment: 01353 861612 or office@millfieldprimary.org